 - Switches to a pop-up window view

-- Shows events before and after selected event
+- Shows events before and after the selected event

 - Provides unlimited results in any direction